jokoul/project-23-Infinity-Scroll-Unsplash-API/README.md

 ## Description

 A showcase website which implements infinity scroll feature and it consumes image data from Unsplash API to populate image container dynamically in the DOM.
+When user scroll down and almost reach the bottom, new content is automatically loaded which result to an infinity scroll effect.
+To achieve this project, I manipulate DOM element's properties like document.body.offsetHeight, document.body.scrollTop and window object's properties like window.innerHeight, window.scrollY.

 ## Stack